 In recent years, software-defined networking (SDN) has emerged as one of the hottest topics in enterprise and datacenter networking.
 While its proponents promise unprecedented performance, scalability, agility, and efficiency, the realities of implementing SDN are proving a daunting proposition for many IT teams.
 In an article published following Interop 2012—just as the hype around SDN was starting to gather steam—Mike Fratto, now an analyst at Current Analysis, cautioned SDN proponents:

 IT shops are conservative.
-They don't want to monkey with the network running mission-critical services.
 They don't want to monkey with part of the network running mission-critical services, for fear something will break.
 That's a huge hurdle.Despite this, many of the world's best-run IT organizations are now starting to take a serious look at SDN, hoping it will provide them a competitive edge.
 According to a recent article by SearchSDN.com, CIOs and other IT stakeholders are laying plans for implementing software-defined networks in their organizations, albeit cautiously and quietly.
 But the nagging concern lingers: How do you effectively, efficiently, and comprehensively monitor a hyper-dynamic, software-defined datacenter?
 The reality is that as applications are further divorced from dedicated infrastructure, traditional host-based approaches to monitoring performance, availability, and security become increasingly untenable.
 And, as IT managers know, it's what you can't see that will kill you.

 Making SDN Work with Wire DataThis week at VMworld, ExtraHop and our technology partner, Arista Networks, will be offering live demos (at Arista booth #1045) of a joint solution designed to shed light across software-defined networks and datacenters, and pave the way for accelerated SDN adoption.